braintree/framebus/README.md

 can have multiple bus instances on the page and have them only communicate with busses with the same channel value.

-If a `verifyDomain` is passed, then the `on` listener will only fire if the domain of the origin of the post message matches the `location.href` value of page or the function passed for `verifyDomain` returns `true`.
+If a `verifyDomain` function is passed, then the `on` listener will only fire if the domain of the origin of the post message matches the `location.href` value of page or the function passed for `verifyDomain` returns `true`.

 ```js
 var bus = new Framebus({